tlaitinen/yesod-dsl/README.md

 database server.
 Examples of valid values are: "string", 1.3, and 4.

-Defining a field check-function adds a function to the type class *ModuleName*Validation which must be implemented by the Yesod master site using the generated subsite.
+Defining a field check-function adds a function to the type class *ModuleName*Interface which must be implemented by the Yesod master site using the generated subsite.
 Field check function is executed before modifying entities in the database.
 If the check function returns False, the transaction is aborted and an error message is sent to the callee.